Breathtaking Jersey Shore Activities

-Cape May is home to to many Jersey Shore activities, including one of New Jersey's true historical treasures: the Cape May Lighthouse.
-The Cape May Lighthouse located in Cape May Point State Park, just a couple of miles from The Queen Victoria, was built in 1859 and was automated in 1946.
+Cape May is home to many Jersey Shore activities including one of New Jersey's true historical treasures: the Cape May Lighthouse.
+The Cape May Lighthouse, located in Cape May Point State Park located just a few miles away from The Queen Victoria®, was built in 1859 and was automated in 1946.
 Though the lighthouse is currently owned by the United States Coast Guard, it was restored and is still operated by the Mid Atlantic Center for the Arts (MAC) in the 1990s.
 It is open for visitors from April through November and on the weekends throughout most of the year.

 The Lighthouse is still operational, and the beacon which flashes every 15 seconds can be seen 24-miles out to sea.
 This is definitely one of the attractions in Cape May that you don’t want to miss out on!